danfuzz/samizdat/doc/samizdat-0/library-code.md

 <br><br>
 ### In-Language Definitions

+#### `forwardFunction() <> function`

+Simple function forward declaration utility.
+The result of a call to this function is another function, called the "forwarding function".
+The first time the forwarding function is called, it expects to be passed another function, called the "target" function.
+Every subsequent time the forwarding function is called, it passes the arguments directly to the target function, and returns whatever the target function returned (including void).

+This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

 #### `makeLibrary map <> map`

 Takes a library binding map and returns one that is just like the